-The project consists of the construction of a 147 MW Hydropower Plant on the Ruzizi river bordering DRC and Rwanda.
-It will be developed as a Public Private Partnership, through a concession provided by the Governments of Burundi, DRC and Rwanda to the preferred investor (Sponsor), IPS-Black Rhino, to develop, finance, build, operate and maintain the plant.
-Ruzizi III will be the third hydropower development on the Ruzizi river following the existing plants, Ruzizi I (29.8 MW) and Ruzizi II (43.8 MW).
-The Governments are responsible for the construction of all the necessary public infrastructure to evacuate the power to the three countries.
+The project consists of the construction of a 147 MW Hydropower Plant on the Ruzizi River bordering DRC and Rwanda.
+It will be developed as a Public Private Partnership, through a concession provided by the Governments of Burundi, DRC and Rwanda to the preferred investor (Sponsor), IPS-SN Power, to develop, finance, build, operate and maintain the plant.
+Ruzizi III will be the third hydropower development on the Ruzizi River following the existing plants, Ruzizi I (29.8 MW) and Ruzizi II (43.8 MW).
+The Governments are responsible for the construction of the entire public infrastructure necessary to evacuate the power to the three countries.

 The project will supply capacity and energy under long-term Power Purchase Agreements (PPAs) to the respective public utility companies that distribute electricity in the three countries in the Great Lakes Region, namely: (i) Régie de Production et Distribution d’Eau et d’Electricité of the Republic of Burundi (“REGIDESO”), Société Nationale d’Electricité of the Democratic Republic of Congo (“SNEL”), and Energy and Water Sanitation Authority of the Republic of Rwanda (“EWSA”) (collectively, the “Offtakers”).

-The TA grant will be used to finance an Engineer with a broad range of technical, financial, legal and socio economic responsibilities tu support EGL (project executing agency) and the three States in their decision making from the preparation of the project Ruzizi III until its implementation.
-The activities range from the preparation and review of the tender documents to supervision during the commercial operation.
-The corresponding financing agreement to be concluded with CEPGL is currently under negotiation.
+The TA grant will be used to finance an Engineer with a broad range of technical, financial, legal and socio-economic responsibilities to support EGL (project executing agency) and the three States in their decision making from the preparation of the project Ruzizi III until its implementation/operation.
+The activities range from the review of the tender documents to supervision during the commercial operation.